flayerlabs/xmtp-flaunchy/README.md

-# XMTP Snoop Dogg Chat Bot
+# XMTP Flaunchy Chat Bot

-This is an XMTP chat bot that responds as Snoop Dogg using the Vercel AI SDK and OpenAI's GPT-4.
+This is an XMTP chat bot that responds as Flaunchy using OpenAI's GPT-4.

 ## Setup